jameshaydon/lawvere/examples/presentation.law.md

 ## Effects!

 _Idea:_
-- Sketches (which can be combined) produce free Freyd categories.
+- Sketches over a base category, which can be combined, produce free Freyd categories.
 - These can be interpreted in various ways.

 _Syntax:_